 Another key concept in Taoist cosmology and Chinese Medicine is the "Five Elements" or "Five Phases" (Wu Xing).

-"The five Elements, therefore, are not basic constituents of Nature, but five basic processes, qualities, phases of a cycle or inherent capabilities of change of phenomena." - Giovanni Maciocia
+They are not basic constituents of Nature, like the classical Greek four elements, but five basic processes or phases of a cycle.